Indiana man allegedly claimed he killed his undocumented children, leading to investigation

 Local

-“I seen a coroner putting up caution tape, and CSI vans, and a lot of digging,” neighbor Monica Prentice said.

-Those bone fragments are now in the custody of a specialist in Indianapolis, who is working to determine if they were from an infant or an animal, according to officials.
+Officials then launched a widescale search on a property in Wheatfield, locating three separate locations on the property where partial bone fragments were found, according to authorities.
+Those bone fragments were placed in the custody of a specialist in Indianapolis, who is working to determine if they were from an infant or an animal, according to officials.

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter.